Review the menu below for a career overview, program overview and additional information.

 The Respiratory Therapy program consists of general education courses, RC pre-fix courses and assigned clinical experiences.
 Specific locations depend on the course type.

 General Education Courses

-The required general education courses can be taken at the Belleville, Sam Wolf Granite City or Red Bud campuses.
+The required general education courses can be taken at the Belleville, Sam Wolf Granite City, Red Bud campuses or online.

 Respiratory Care Courses